consulo/consulo-dev.github.io/docs/tutorials/code_inspections.md

 * Writing an HTML [description](#inspection-description) of the inspection for display in the inspection preferences panel.
 * Optionally, create a [unit test](#inspection-unit-test) for the plugin.

-Although the IntelliJ Platform SDK code samples illustrate implementations of these components, it is often useful to see examples of inspections implemented in the _intellij_community_ code base.
+Although the Consulo SDK code samples illustrate implementations of these components, it is often useful to see examples of inspections implemented in the _intellij_community_ code base.
 This process can help find inspection descriptions and implementations based on what is visible in the IDE UI.
 The overall approach works for inspections aimed at other languages as well.
 * Find an existing inspection that is similar to the one you want to implement in the **Preferences | Editor | Inspections** panel.